vladfolts/oberonjs/doc/wiki/eberon-associative-arrays.md

     IF key IN m THEN

-It is also possible to iterate through associative array keys/values using *FOR..IN* loop:
+It is also possible to iterate through associative array keys/values using [[FOR..IN|eberon-FOR..IN]] loop.

-    FOR key, value IN m DO END

-Here _key_ and _value_ are variables assigned to each key/value pair while iterating through array.
-These variables have no a separate declaration and their visibility scope is inside loop only.
-Also these variables are read-only - similar to non-VAR parameters.

 To remove element from array *remove* method is used:

     m.remove(key)